30 Productive Sunday Journal Prompts to Kickstart the Week

 Embrace flexibility

-Remember, your Sunday journal practice is personal and unique to you.
-Feel free to adapt and modify it to suit your needs and preferences.
+Remember, your Sunday journal practice is personal.
+Feel free to change it up to fit your needs.

-Some days you might write pages upon pages, while other days a simple list or a few heartfelt sentences will do.
+Some days you might write a lot, while other days a short list or a few sentences will be enough.
+Allow yourself to explore and let your journaling practice grow.